tpoisot/DataSharingPaper/DataSharing-MS.md

 'rhetoric', be it through increased editorial control, or by asking the referees to evaluate the data sharing plans.

-Ecological journals have policies in place
+**THE NUMBER OF CITATIONS** -- get a special references section for data, especially in meta-analyses!

-##The role of funding agencies
+## The role of funding agencies

-#Conclusion
+# Conclusion

 In the last two years, there were an important number of media outbursts, and public indignation, about the role of science and scientific conduct, which